somikhailov/yc-nextcloud-ha/README.md

 | yc_zone             | default zone for project in yandex cloud                        | ru-central1-a      |
 | yc_vpc_network_name | name new vpc-network for this project in yandex cloud           | nextcloud-network  |

-get letsencrypt certificate (for example from my project [yc-nginx-certbot](https://github.com/somikhailov/yc-nginx-certbot) ) and copy to `ansile/roles/nginx/files` for deploying with ansible
+get letsencrypt certificate (for example from this project [yc-nginx-certbot](https://github.com/somikhailov/yc-nginx-certbot) ) and copy to `ansile/roles/nginx/files` for deploying with ansible
 ```
 ./some/path ./ansible/roles/nginx/files
 ```